How to load VST instruments and effects into FL Studio

 Being able to expand your sound and effects library is an important aspect of any FL Studio producer.
-Thankfully this can be done very easily with VST plugins.
+Thankfully this can be done when you load VST instruments and effects into FL Studio.
 VST plugins come in many flavors.
 There’s instrument VSTs, synth VSTs and effect VSTs.

 The great thing about VSTs are that you can find hundreds of them online that are freeware.
 This makes it very easy to add new sounds and effects to your production library at little to no cost.
 There are many commercial VST plugins also and many of them are worth the money if you can afford it.
 The point is, with so many freeware options out there, it’s a shame if you don’t know how to use them in FL Studio.